-The skin should be tight and surround the neck with at most very minimal dewlap.
 The following points can be listed as faults, which exclude the evaluation score "Excellent":

-- Neck too short (the head seems to sit right on the body) - Neck too long (the overall appearance does not seem balanced) - "Swan" neck - Too much dewlap (usually combined with a clumsy, ungainly appearance)
+- Neck too short (the head seems to sit right on the body). - Neck too long (the overall appearance does not seem balanced). - "Swan" neck. - Too much dewlap (usually combined with a clumsy, ungainly appearance).

 If the balance of the total appearance is greatly disturbed then the score of "Very Good" may also no longer be awarded.

 Some Dachshunds do not show any motivation to present themselves in a positive way in the ring.
 The let their head "hang" and demonstrate listlessness.
 This may not be interpreted as a fault.
 This fact shall however have consequences in the placements.